Amsterdam: 20th century – present

+The German authorities were taken completely by surprise by the level of resistance known as the February strike.
+300,000 people participated in the protest against the arrests of Jews.
+However, the occupier soon responded crudely and brutally, smashing union and illegal party activity.
+With the edifice of resistance removed the SS and German police apparatus, supported by collaborators in the Dutch auxiliary police, arrested thousands of defenceless Jews in Amsterdam's Jewish Quarter.
+The two main waves of arrest, culminating in deportation, occurred on 26 May 1943 and on 20 June 1943.

+The most famous deportee was the young Jewish girl Anne Frank, whose safe hiding place with her family was betrayed and discovered in August, 1944.
+After a spell at the 'holding camp' in Westerbork Anna and her family were sent to Auschwitz, where her mother was murdered.
+From there she and her sister Margot were moved onto Bergen-Belsen concentration camp where they died amidst appalling and inhumane conditions in early 1945.

-Nazi Germany invaded the Netherlands on 10 May 1940 and took control of the country.
-Some Amsterdam citizens sheltered Jews, thereby exposing themselves and their families to a high risk of being imprisoned or sent to concentration camps.
-More than 100,000 Dutch Jews were deported to Nazi concentration camps, of whom some 60,000 lived in Amsterdam.
-In response, the Dutch Communist Party organized the February strike attended by 300,000 people to protest against the raids.
-The most famous deportee was the young Jewish girl Anne Frank, who died in the Bergen-Belsen concentration camp.
-At the end of the Second World War, communication with the rest of the country broke down, and food and fuel became scarce.
+At the end of the Second World War, and as a consequence of the Nazi occupation, Amsterdam was in a state of crisis.
+Communication with the rest of the country broke down, and food and fuel became scarce.
 Many citizens traveled to the countryside to forage.
 Dogs, cats, raw sugar beets, and tulip bulbs—cooked to a pulp—were consumed to stay alive.
 Many trees in Amsterdam were cut down for fuel, and wood was taken from the houses, apartments and other buildings of deported Jews.
+The city was finally liberated by Canadian forces on 5 May 1945, shortly before the end of the war in Europe.

 Many new suburbs, such as Osdorp, Slotervaart, Slotermeer and Geuzenveld, were built in the years after the Second World War.
 These suburbs contained many public parks and wide-open spaces, and the new buildings provided improved housing conditions with larger and brighter rooms, gardens, and balconies.
 Because of the war and other events of the 20th century, almost the entire city centre had fallen into disrepair.
 As society was changing, politicians and other influential figures made plans to redesign large parts of it.
 There was an increasing demand for office buildings, and also for new roads, as the automobile became available to most people.
 A metro started operating in 1977 between the new suburb of Bijlmermeer in the city's Zuidoost (southeast) exclave and the centre of Amsterdam.
 Further plans were to build a new highway above the metro to connect Amsterdam Centraal and the city centre with other parts of the city.